17 Beautiful Picnic Spots in the Blue Mountains

 There are a couple of these old picnic shelters at Gordon Reserve

-Along with standard seating, you will see a couple of these historic cave-like picnic shelters that remain scattered around the mountains.
+You will see a couple of these historic cave-like shelters that remain scattered around the mountains, along with more modern seating.
 There are also some at Govert’s Leap, Pulpit Rock and Wentworth Falls.

 Tip: Take some time to explore the memorials to soldiers who served at Lone Pine just a couple of metres from the reserve.

-• Public transport rating: No, a 2km from Leura Station, although there is a HOHO stop nearby
+• Public transport rating: No, although there is a HOHO stop nearby, it is 2km from Leura Station.

 • Wheel Friendly: Yes – a path from the car park to some tables.